brianmcn/Zelda1RandoTools/doc/about.md

 ![screenshot](screenshots/lost-in-9-2.png)

-I want to actual dungeon-map-topology to pop, what about red lines against walls to visualize no-can-go?
+I want the actual dungeon-map-topology to visually "pop"", what about red lines against walls to visualize no-can-go?

 ![screenshot](screenshots/lost-in-9-3.png)